-In Figure \ref{fig:grad-pos} The submillimeter centroid position for 17:24:00 and 17:30:00 UT period is shown over a 1700~\AA\ UV image as a red cross, the red dashed circle represents its absolute uncertainty.
-The small green cross labeled UV marks the centroid position of the brightest and biggest UV source, and is the reference for the distance to the submillimeter solutions.
-The excess flux of the source was obtained after its position and size was determined.
+In Figure \ref{fig:grad-pos} the submillimeter centroid position for 17:24:00 and 17:30:00\,UT period is shown over a 1700\,\AA\ UV image as a red cross; the dashed red circle represents its absolute uncertainty.
+The small green cross labeled UV marks the centroid position of the brightest and biggest UV source, and it is the reference for the distance to the submillimeter solutions.
+The excess flux of the source was obtained after its position and size were determined.